Grokzen/docker-redis-cluster/README.md

 To start the image run `make run`.
 It will be started in the background.
 To gain access to the running image you can get a bash session by running `make bash`.

 Test to connect to the cluster with `redis-cli -p 7000`.
 If you do not want to install a redis server on your host to get access to `redis-cli` you can run a `exec` command to run it inside the docker container.
 It can be done with `docker exec -it <ContainerID> /redis/src/redis-cli -p 7000` where `<ContainerID>` can be found inside the CID file at `/tmp/grokzen-redis-cluster.cid` or via `docker ps`.

+# Docker compose (fig)

+This image contains a `compose.yml` file that can be used with `docker-compose (fig)` to run the image.
+Docker compose is simpler to use then the old `Makefile`.

+Build the image with `docker-compose -f compose.yml build`.

+Start the image after building with `docker-compose -f compose.yml up`.
+Add `-d` to run the server in background/detatched mode.